kallemickelborg/agentic-ai/README.md

 # Agentic AI Playground

 ## Creating a medical research assistant for nutrition using layered AI agents

-A working playground for a multilayer AI agent, designed to assist with nutrition research.
+A simple human-in-the-loop playground for a multilayer AI agent designed to answer medical research questions with research papers from PubMed.
 This project demonstrates the integration of OpenAI's GPT models with a Next.js frontend and a FastAPI backend, all deployed on Render.

 ## Table of Contents